huhsame/dwxr/README.md

 2019.02.21
 1. Term
 2. Format
 3. Flow?
 Scenario?

 ### 1. Term
-`TODO: define terms with Ko at 9:30 am`
+~~TODO: define terms with Ko at 9:30 am~~

+- atomic object
+- interaction
+    + to be synchronized for collaboration in the workspace.
+    + HCI
+-

 #### Atomic object

-단위, 포맷, 언어
+ It is logical unit that will be updated by interaction(HCI) of user.
+There are expressions( notation? type? ) by each side.

-- a dom element
+- dom element
-- a HTML entity
+- HTML entity
-- a webObject3D (including three.js etc)
+- webGLObject3D
+- data - _should it be named?_

 ### 2. Format